Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/create-a-new-version-of-the-flow.md

 # Create a New Version of the Flow

 You can save versions of your flows, restore the older versions, and delete a version if required.
-Once you have deployed a flow it will be shown as Deployed version.
+Once you have deployed a flow it will be shown as the Deployed version.

 **To create a new version, follow these steps**: